The Focal Utopia Headphone Reminds Me Why I Am Head Over Heels in Love With Music

 Focal’s sound is more about how a French speaker maker has moved the bar.

 I had played around with all types of tweeters.
 Soft domes with various materials like textile, fabric, silk; metal domes such as aluminum and titanium.
-But beryllium was new and exciting as it offered a much more rigid structure that was super light weight.
-Fabric tweeters were smooth but colored, metal dome tweeters were detailed and fast but often had a glaring beam or ringing to them.
-However, Beryllium offered outstanding off-axis dispersion and a silky smooth sound while managing to provide extreme detail.
+But beryllium was new and exciting.
+It offered a much more rigid structure but was super lightweight.
+Fabric tweeters were smooth but colored.
+Metal dome tweeters were detailed and fast but often had a glaring beam or ringing to them -- especially titanium drivers.
+Beryllium offered outstanding off-axis dispersion and a silky-smooth sound while still managing to provide extreme detail.
 It was almost a perfect balance.
 The original beryllium drivers were a little too soft but as iterations continued to improve I was always impressed with them.
 Later, ribbon tweeters like the RAAL would steal my heart.
-But Beryllium always had a special place in my heart, and I'm sure this is why I gravitate so much to the Utopia sound today.
+But Beryllium always had a special place in my heart.
+This is why I gravitate so much to the Utopia sound.

-Focal Utopia Sound Signature
+Focal Utopia Sound Quality

-When you first put on a pair of Focal’s Utopia headphones, you feel energy behind the sound.
-Holding the headphones in your hand while music plays feels like you’re holding a speaker not a headphone.[caption id="attachment_4350" align="alignright" width="270"] AKG K1000[/caption]
+When you first put on a pair of Focal Utopia headphones, you feel energy behind the sound.
+Holding the headphones in your hand while music plays feels like you’re holding a speaker, not a headphone.

 I haven’t experienced this effect from any other headphone.
 Think of Focal Utopia headphones as miniature ported speakers with the most amazing sound you can put on your head.
 Utopia’s sound reminds me of the old AKG K1000 Earspeakers.

-Upgrade Cables for the Focal Utopia
+Dragon Cables for Focal Utopia

-Because of the smooth nature of the Focal Utopia, I more often prefer listening with a Tube amp.
-I primarily use the Cary CAD 300SEI and the Dragon Inspire IHA-1 tube headphone amp, both designed by the legendary Dennis Had, the founder of Cary audio who is now in semi-retirement.
-The Dragon Inspire IHA-1 was very well received by Nicolas Debard, the Focal Utopia Product Manager at Canjam London.
-He thought it was the perfect match for the Utopia's.
-This is not to say the Utopia is not a good match for Solid State amps, but for my favorite music (jazz, blues, Americana), I choose a tube amp .
+Because of the smooth nature of the Focal Utopia, I often prefer listening with a tube amp.
+I primarily use the Dragon Inspire IHA-1 tube headphone amp, both designed by the legendary Dennis Had, the founder of Cary audio who is now in semi-retirement.
+The Dragon Inspire IHA-1 was very well received by Nicolas Debard, the Focal Utopia Product Manager at CanJam London.
+He thought it was the perfect match for the Utopias.
+This is not to say the Utopia is not a good match for solid state amps, but for my favorite music (jazz, blues, Americana), I choose a tube amp .
 I also love the Auris Audio Nirvana with the Utopia.
 This is a powerhouse beat of an amp and the power is unmatched.

-In a Solid State amp, I found the Pass Labs HPA-1 to be my favorite with the Utopia.
+For a solid state amp, I found the Pass Labs HPA-1 to be my favorite with the Utopia.
 This amp has such amazing command and control.
-On big orchestral pieces, the presentation was enormous.
-Listen to Hans Zimmer's score for the Dark Knight.
+On big orchestral pieces, the presentation and soundstage are enormous.
+Listen to Hans Zimmer's score for the Dark Knight as well such things as Les Claypool on the bass.
 Wow, just wow.
-As well such things as Les Claypool on the Bass.
-The Frontman for Primus would love this headphone.
-This is a headphone that makes the cost of higher res downloads worth every penny.
+The frontman for Primus would love this headphone.
+This is a headphone that makes the cost of higher-res downloads worth every penny.